twentysevns/wlan0mon/README.md

 #Installations

-cd wlan0mon && ls

 chmod +x stop start

 #To run and stop it
  sudo ./start
  sudo ./stop

 #Note!!! this scripts run as root "sudo su" and need requirrement.
 if you run this scripts, and you try to unable wifi! will can't be work!